Chapter 10.5 Prepare your ewes for next joining

 Examples of indirect measures for reproductive performance that can be used in a commercial flock include ewe liveweight and ram scrotal circumference.
 Ewe liveweight is related to reproductive performance but needs to be optimised and considered with regard to stocking rate and work health and safety (on-farm staff and shearers).
 Scrotal circumference in rams is related to ovulation rate and litter size in their daughters.

 In breeding flocks where ewe replacements are purchased, consider freedom from disease, their fit with your management calendar and breeding objective and genetic merit when determining the purchase price.
-Use all the genetic information available from ewe and ram sources to make decisions when purchasing replacement ewes (see Tool 9.3 and Tool 9.6 in MMFS Module 9 Gain from Genetics).
+Use all the genetic information available from ewe and ram sources to make decisions when purchasing replacement ewes (see chapter 9.5 in MMFS Module 9 Boost Business with Breeding).

-Setting breeding objectives in a commercial flock is discussed in Chapter 9.2 in MMFS Module 9 Gain from Genetics.
+Setting breeding objectives in a commercial flock is discussed in chapter 9.4 in MMFS Module 9 Boost Business with Breeding.

 SIGNPOSTS